chenjianjx/srb4j/README.md

 3. App-layer beans and managers in package 'yourpackage.intf.fo.bbs' and  'yourpackage.impl.fo.bbs'
 4. Restful Resources in package 'yourpackage.webapp.fo.rest.bbs'

+Note: You are suggested to delete package 'yourpackage.impl.biz.bbs' if you don't it any more.

+## Introduction to the features

-## OAuth2-based login flow with grant_type = password
+### OAuth2-based login flow with grant_type = password

-### User login with username/password
+#### User login with username/password

-For more details, see [this demo](https://github.com/chenjianjx/srb4jfullsample/blob/master/demo-client/src/test/java/com/github/chenjianjx/srb4jfullsample/democlient/fo/rest/auth/DemoClientFoAuthTest.java).
+1. Username is email
+2. Both registration and login are treated as OAuth2 token request as shown above.

-### Login with Google/Facebook account
+#### Login with Google/Facebook account

 Login with social account is also an OAuth2 process with grant_type=password.